 Sometimes, people also like to add other things like oregano, pepper, cumin, and any other herb they might like.
 These additions only contribute to the taste instead of completely changing it so that you can make a sauce of your preferences.

 Just like any other sauce, all of these ingredients also need to be cooked in the pan for a while before you can start using the sauce.
+This is more or less same for homemade or store bought marinara sauce.
 As for the origin of the marinara sauce, it is said that it originated from Sicily and Naples in the 16th century.

 What is Pizza Sauce?